The Steller Jay of the Pacific Northwest

 The dark shade of the front part of its body extends down its back and down its breast and its wings have a faint dark stripe.
 One distinguishing trait of the Steller Jay is the vertical blue eyebrows present above each eye of the adult bird.
 The male and female jays look alike.

-They generally like to build their nests in dense coniferous forests.
+The steller jay generally likes to build its nests in dense coniferous forests.
 Both the male and the female birds help to build the cup like nest from moss, twigs, weeds, and leaves, held together with mud.
 The linings for the nest are normally provided by rootlets, pine needles, and other fine material.

 Typically, the female lays up to 5 eggs which she incubates for up to 18 days.
 Feeding the young is the responsibility of both the male and the female.
 After 16 days, these young birds leave the nest to find their own food.
 They begin making short flights as fledgling but after 30 days, they are capable of sustained flights.
 In spite of this, however, the adult birds continue to provide food for the fledglings for about another month.